 In Mauritania it only takes an average of six working days to start a business, a significant improvement from the 82 days back in 2003.
 Access to electricity, fixed broadband subscriptions and individuals using the internet have been slowly improving in the country, although its infrastructure is still found wanting, especially in remote areas.
 In 2018 a satellite telecommunications system was established to link capital city Nouakchott with Mauritania's regional capitals.

-Sudan and Libya rank bottom in terms of business corruption in North Africa, with both countries still struggling to recover from the environments created by long-standing dictators.
+Sudan and Libya rank bottom in terms of business corruption in northern Africa, with both countries still struggling to recover from the environments created by long-standing dictators.

 Chad has many similarities to Niger, in that it has a low unemployment rate, sitting at 2.3%, but a high age dependency ratio (96%).
 This, combined with a low literacy rate, low tertiary education enrolment and lack of water services, highlights the lack of access to basic resources and education in the country.